-Data collection technique
+Data Collection Technique

 The research data collection was obtained from two data sources.
 The first is primary data that comes from the results of observations and interviews with participants.
 Primary data was collected by seeing and hearing more closely and in detail the participants' explanations and understanding of their experiences in TQM practices at the Ma'had Darullughah Wadda'awah Islamic boarding school.
 Researchers conducted interviews at Islamic boarding schools after obtaining permission from the leaders of the pesantren.
 Interviews with managers of Islamic boarding schools were conducted in their offices.
 Meanwhile, interviews with teachers were conducted in a room that is usually used to teach students.
 The time needed to collect interview data is approximately 1 week with an interview duration of 30-45 minutes.
 The interview centered on responding to the research formulation on the phenomenology of the Total Quality Management program onPondok Pesantren.
 During the interview process, the researcher used the help of recording devices and notebooks.
 The results of the interviews were then compiled into a record report on the results of the interviews for further analysis.
 Secondary data comes from pesantren manuals, and journals relevant to this research.
 Sources of data refer to the management system, staff behavior, organizational focus, and processes for service provision and student learning.